harvey2phase/computational-physics/README.md

 # Projects in Computational Physics

-This is an ongoing project for me to investigate the field of computational and theoretical physics, including topics such as numerical programming and quantum computing.
+This is project for me to investigate some topics in computational and theoretical physics, including numerical programming and quantum computing.

 I hope to experiment and bridge the knowledge gap between my two areas of study in university, computer science and physics.